 Hiking Trails | Places To Hike

 Involve your child in the planning stages of a hike.
 Select a trail together, and then create a simple map that your child can read while on the trail.
 You can also teach the child how to read trail markers.
-If your child is not initially interested in hiking, you may want to reward your child at the end of a hike for helping to find the hiking markers and the way forward or back to home base.
-This added incentive may encourage your child toward becoming a hiker.
+If your child is not initially interested in hiking, you may want to reward your child at the end of a hike for helping to find the trail markers and the way forward or back to home base.
+This added incentive may encourage your child toward becoming a dedicated and experienced hiker.

 During the preparation phase of the hike, give children a list of hiking essentials and let them pack their own backpack.
 The backpack should include gear similar to your own such as a whistle, rainwear, compass, and first-aid kit.
 In addition to involving the children in "the adventure of hiking" they will feel grownup and responsible as you work together to make the hike a success.

-Fishing pond - Fishing in Ulster
+Fishing pond - Fishing in Albany

-Picnic area - Picnicking in Ulster
+Picnic area - Picnicking in Albany

-Swimming - Swimming in Ulster
+Swimming - Swimming in Albany

 The most important thing to remember is that hiking should be fun.
 Don't stress if you cannot complete your hike, or if it starts to rain, or if it's too hot.
 Just enjoy the day together.
 These memories will last a lifetime for both you and your children.

-Hiking trails in Ulster: Hudson Highlands
+Hiking trails in Hunter: Kaaterskill Falls

 Shorter hikes for the beginning hiker and intermediate hiker include

-Hiking trails in Kingston: Sleightsburgh Park
+Hiking trails in Voorheesville: John Boyd Thacher State Park

 A hike can take only an hour or take several months involving camping equipment and gear.
 Although hiking paths vary in difficulty, it is believed by most that hiking is good for your physical and mental health as well as your spirit.
-Many hiking paths are located in large parks or forest preserves such as Catskill Forest preserve offering many challenging hikes.
+Many hiking paths are located in large parks or forest preserves such as Catskill Forest Preserve offering many challenging hikes.
 Regardless of your skill level, all hikers can benefit from a natural environment that allows you to breath-in fresh air, listen to the sounds of nature, the singing of birds, and the sounds of small animals running about.